MonteLogic/MoL-blog-content/posts/categorized/work-project-notes/work-notes/categorized/MoL-blog-weba-wn/MoL-blog-weba-wn-1.md

 ## Start: Mon May 05 2025 14:55:10 CDT

 Okay, currently we can view .md files in the categorized folder but what we should be able to do is run a CMD line command and have a sort of json file be generated which will have all of the paths of every .md file.

 Apparently the npm package glob works fine.

 ## Start: Tue May 06 2025 15:28:11 CDT

 Please sign in to view blog posts or check back later for public content.

 All of the public posts aren't showing it maybe because no posts are showing period.

 My goal is to get the blog good so I can document my Expensify process so I can do it good.

+### Get posts to show which are public

+So we have to get posts to show which are public on the '/' page.